prasadlan/xman/README.md

 ## Managing extensions
 You may manage extensions by accessing **Control Center > Extension Manager (XMan)**.

-If you followed the example from the previous section, you might see an extension called "Test" on the list.
+If you followed the example from the previous section, you might see a "Test" extension on the list.
 After enabling it, a "Test!" alert will pop up on every page you access (except on pages within the project scope, because this extension is not set as global on .info file).

-Besides that, you may also access our plugin page at `/redcap/Test`, which also displays a "Test!" message.
+You may also access the plugin page at `/redcap/Test`, which also displays a "Test!" message.

-To enable your extension on a given project, access your project main page, and then click on *8Extension Manager (XMan)8*.
+To enable your extension on a given project, access your project main page, and then click on **Extension Manager (XMan)**.
 This page is analogous the previous one at the Control Center.
-After enabling "Test" for the given project, now you should see the popup again, this time inside the project context.
+After enabling "Test" for the given project, now you should see the popup again, this time in the project context.

 ## How implement a hook from an extension
 To implement a hook from an extension, open your `<extension_name>.extension` file, and then create a function as follows: